-If a student makes below 75% on an individual test they must meet with the instructor to review the tested material and to develop a plan for remediation within one week of the failure.
+If a student makes below 75% on an individual test, they must meet with the instructor to review the tested material and to develop a plan for remediation within one week of the failure.
 The instructor will work with the student to develop additional assignments as needed.
 It is the student's responsibility to schedule remediation with the instructor and failure to do so will result in a behavioral warning.
-After a second failure in one course, students are given an academic warning and must follow the specific steps assigned.
-Failure to complete required steps will result in a behavioral warning.
+After a second failure in one course, remediation may include referral to the Learning Commons for test taking strategies, assistance with test anxiety, or tutoring session(s).
+Failure to complete any referral will result in a behavioral warning.